 VA Benefits and Asbestos

-Veterans already diagnosed with mesothelioma are entitled compensation through the VA, but must file an active claim to access benefits.
+Veterans already diagnosed with mesothelioma are entitled to compensation provided through the VA, but must file an active claim to access benefits.
 The type and amount of compensation awarded to veterans awith mesothelioma or another asbestos-related disease is determined by the VA on a case-by-case basis.

 The VA offers a variety of benefits depending on the veteran’s branch, marital status, number of dependents, disease type, and stage of cancer.